 A parcel is a subdivision of a region.
 Parcels can be of any size, and are commonly used when a region owner rents out parts of the region to others to use for homesteading, retail locations, or office space.

 A standard region is one 16-acre square on a grid-based virtual world, or 256 square meters by 256 square meters.
 A region is the smallest unit of land simulated by Second Life and OpenSim servers and are typically the smallest unit rented by hosting companies.
 In-world land barons or developers may rent regions in bulk, subdivide them, and sublease individual parcels to end users.
 Some grids also offer variable-size regions and megaregions, which are usually multiples of a standard region in size.
-Some also support infinite regions, which are standard regions surrounded by unlimited, undifferentiated water or landscape.
-A Second Life-style region is one capable of holding up to 15,000 prims and up to 40 simultaneous visitors.
+Some also support infinite sized regions, which are standard regions surrounded by unlimited, undifferentiated water or landscape.
+A Second Life-style region is a 256-meter-square region capable of holding up to 15,000 prims and up to 40 simultaneous visitors.

 A sim, short for simulation, is often used to mean a single region on a virtual world grid.
 It is also used to refer to all the regions running under a single instance of a virtual world server application.
 For example, the OpenSim software can simultaneously run several regions at once in one instance of the simulator.
 In some contexts, a sim can also refer to simulated persons, cities, businesses, or other processes.
-Since the word is ambiguous, alternatives should be used when possible, such as region, OpenSim instance, city simulation, or simulated factory.
+Since the word is ambiguous, alternatives should be used when possible, such as region, OpenSim instance, bot, city simulation, or simulated factory.

 Technical name for a mini-grid.
 Use mini-grid except when referring to the specific technical configuration of OpenSim, since in other contexts the word standalone is ambiguous.

 Software used to access a virtual world.
 Proprietary platforms like World of Warcraft require users to download and install special viewer software.
 Second Life has an official viewer and many third-party viewers.
 Of the alternative viewers, Firestorm is currently the most popular and most stable.
 Firestorm is also a favorite viewer for OpenSim users.
-Another popular viewer in OpenSim is Imprudence, which does not support currently mesh or media-on-a-prim, but allows for easy content exports and imports.

 An immersive environment in which users interact with one another using avatars that appear to be located in the same simulated space.
 Virtual worlds will typically offer their users the opportunity to personalize their avatars, to create lists of in-world friends, to create landmarks of in-world locations, to trade or buy in-world content, and to walk, fly, or teleport between in-world locations.
 Virtual worlds can be focused on game playing like World of Warcraft, socializing like IMVU, corporate training, virtual meetings, education, or virtual art and museums.